idekerlab/ddot_rest_server/README.rst

 .. code:: bash

   # It is assumed the application has been installed as described above
-  export FLASK_APP=fake_cytoscapesearch
+  export FLASK_APP=ddot_rest_server
   flask run # --host=0.0.0.0 can be added to allow all access from interfaces

   # Service will be running on http://localhost:5000

-`Click here for information on launching service via Vagrant VM <https://github.com/coleslaw481/fake_cytoscapesearch/wiki/NAGA-REST-under-Vagrant-Virtual-Machine>`_
+`Click here for information on launching service via Vagrant VM <https://github.com/coleslaw481/ddot_rest_server/wiki/NAGA-REST-under-Vagrant-Virtual-Machine>`_

 Example usage of service